 NJASL is proud to sponsor awards to acknowledge and honor individuals who have made outstanding contributions in the field of school librarianship and education.
 NJASL is also proud to sponsor scholarships for new or continuing students enrolled in graduate school librarian programs and working towards certification.
 All recipients serve as models for what we hold exemplary in New Jersey school libraries.
 The awards are presented at either our annual fall conference or at the annual spring meeting.

-- Outstanding School Library Media Specialist of the Year: This award honors a certified New Jersey school library media specialist who, through individual and sustained effort, has made outstanding contributions to the operation of effective school library media services and to advancing the role of the school library media center in the total educational program.
+- Ruth Toor Outstanding Library Media Specialist: This award honors a certified New Jersey school library media specialist who, through individual and sustained effort, has made outstanding contributions to the operation of effective school library media services and to advancing the role of the school library media center in the total educational program.
 This award is presented at the Fall Conference.
-The application deadline is September 30.
+The application deadline is July 15.

 - Outstanding Administrator of the Year Award: This award is presented to a New Jersey school, library or district administrator or supervisor who is currently working full time in an administrative position.
 They have developed an exemplary school library media program and made an outstanding and sustained contribution toward advancing the role of the school library media center as an agency for the improvement of education.
-This award is presented at the Fall Conference.
-The application deadline is September 30.
+This award is presented at the Fall Meeting.
+The application deadline is July 15.

 - President's Award: This prestigious award is presented by the NJASL President to someone who has demonstrated excellence and has advanced the profession of school library media specialist.
 This award is presented at the NJASL Annual Fall Conference.

-- NJASL/SIRS Intellectual Freedom Award: This award recognizes the contribution of an individual or group who has actively promoted intellectual freedom in New Jersey.
+- NJASL Intellectual Freedom Award: This award recognizes the contribution of an individual or group who has actively promoted intellectual freedom in New Jersey.
 The recipient is selected by the NJASL Intellectual Freedom Committee and the Scholarships and Awards Committee.
-This award is presented at the NJASL Spring Meeting.
-The application deadline is January 1.

 - NJASL Future Leader Award: These awards are presented to outstanding students who are presently enrolled in a library media program in a New Jersey university.
 The person is chosen by the head of the department of the university.
-Each college that offers such a program is contacted in the spring to choose the student that is deserving of the award.
+Each college that offers such a program is contacted i to choose the student that is deserving of the award.
 Award winners are announced at the NJASL Spring Meeting.
-The application deadline is January 1.

 - The award at Rutgers University is titled the Dr. Carol Collier Kuhlthau Future Leader Award.